Guides

 Rocky road to Dublin

 What better way to blow of the cobwebs of the Christmas celebrations than with a proper session and where better to go for that session than TradFest.
-On January 22, trad musicians take over the National Stadium, the National Museum of Ireland - Decorative Arts and History, Collins Barracks, St Patrick’s Cathedral and plenty more venues for a five-day celebration of Irish music.
-Catch performances by big names like Aoife Scott (January 22), Dublin Pride Trad Géilí (January 23) and Tom Paxton (January 26).
+On January 21, trad musicians take over the National Stadium, St Patrick’s Cathedral and plenty more venues for a five-day celebration of Irish music.
+Catch performances by big names like Aoife Scott (January 21), Dublin Pride Trad Géilí (January 22) and Niall Breslin (January 25).

 Best for: all trad music lovers.